 NB: Due to the very low numbers often on free school meals, information regarding provision and progress may be more appropriate on an individual child basis (anonymously)

-The Governors of the school will ensure that there is an annual statement to parents on how the Pupil Premium funding has been used to address the issue of 'narrowing the gap', for socially disadvantaged pupils.
-This task will be carried out within the requirements published by the Department for Education and published on the school website.
+The Governors of the school will ensure that there is an annual statement to parents on how the Pupil Premium funding has been used for socially disadvantaged pupils.

 Review

 This policy will be reviewed every year.